pushpen0009/AWS-Lambda-Deploy-Using-CLI/lambda-2/README.md

 # lambda1 serverless API

+## Run below two command using gitbash if using windows OS
+./create-bucket.sh
+./deploy.sh mvn  => to deploy existing jar file ./deploy.sh mvn build => to build and deploy new jar file

 The lambda1 project, created with [`aws-serverless-java-container`](https://github.com/awslabs/aws-serverless-java-container).

 The starter project defines a simple `/ping` resource that can accept `GET` requests with its tests.